nelsonfigueroa/nelsonfigueroa/README.md

 You can also find me on [LinkedIn](https://www.linkedin.com/in/nelsonfigueroa1/) or [Mastodon](https://infosec.exchange/@nelson).

-I love music and if you're curious about my music taste, check out my [Bandcamp](https://bandcamp.com/nelsonfigueroa).
+I love music.
+If you're curious about my music taste, check out my [Bandcamp](https://bandcamp.com/nelsonfigueroa).